dogtail9/ProjectTemplateTutorial/README.md

 }
 ```

-*Add the DteExtensions class to the new helper library project*
+*Rename the Class1 file to DteExtensions and make it static*

 ### AddProject
 Projects are added to Solutions so let's make the Addproject method an extension method for the Solution class.

 ```CSharp
 public static Project AddProject(this Solution solution, string destination, string projectName, string templateName)